Paper Bag Records

-Paper Bag Records is a Canadian independent record label, artist-management company, and music publisher founded in 2002 and based in Toronto.
+Paper Bag Records is a Canadian independent record label, artist management company, and music publishing company founded in 2002 and based in Toronto.

 History

 The label was created to focus on the Toronto-area indie rock music scene.
-Initial signings were Broken Social Scene and Stars with their breakthrough albums.
-You Forgot It in People and Heart, respectively.
+Initial signings were Broken Social Scene and Stars with their breakthrough albums, You Forgot It in People and Heart.
 The label helped launch the careers of controller. controller, Tokyo Police Club, and Austra, amongst many others.